 How can you change the structure?
 By creating it.
 Often we think in terms of solving problems, but this approach only allows us to change some elements here and there without changing the structure, and the structure could then return the elements to their initial state.
 By creating we are changing the structure.

 When we try to solve a problem we are acting to remove something: the problem.
 When we create, we are acting to produce something: the creation.
 Therefore, by thinking structurally, rather than saying to ourselves “How can I make this undesirable situation go away?” we say to ourselves “What structure do I need to adopt to create the results that I want to create?”

 It is a radically different approach.
-The author explains it to us throughout his book, after having shown us the fundamental problems with the problem-solving approach.
+The author explains it to us throughout The Path of Least Resistance, after having shown us the fundamental problems with the problem-solving approach.
 Let’s learn about it.